0xthierry/transcribe-video-audio/README.md

-# Transcribe Video to PT-BR
+# Transcribe video's audio

-This project aims to transcribe videos to Portuguese (Brazil).
+This project aims to transcribe video's audio